-In the years following World War II, the U.S. Navy found itself with an aging fleet of diesel submarines ill equipped to deal with the new rules of a new type of war, the Cold War.
+In the years after World War II, the U.S. Navy found itself with an aging fleet of diesel submarines ill-equipped to deal with the new rules of a new type of war, the Cold War.

-This new face-off with the Soviet Union emphasized espionage over confrontation, and electronic warfare over a torpedo shot.
-In secrecy and stealth the submarine became the sentinel and remained vigilant for any rumbling of the Soviet bear.
+This new faceoff with the Soviet Union emphasized espionage over confrontation, and electronic warfare over a torpedo shot.
+In secrecy and stealth, the submarine became the sentinel and remained vigilant for any rumbling of the Soviet bear.

 The Navy immediately recognized the importance of building a nuclear fleet, and research and design continued.
-In 1956 the USS Skipjack was launched with a dirigible-type hull and a single propeller.
+In 1956, the USS Skipjack was launched with a dirigible-type hull and a single propeller.

-The new Thresher class entered the Fleet in the early 1960s.
-The loss of the USS Thresher on April 10, 1963, off the coast of New England, the first loss of an American nuclear submarine, caused the Navy to reevaluate its training and development of DSRV's (Deep Submergence Rescue Vehicles).
+The new Thresher class entered the fleet in the early 1960s.
+The loss of the USS Thresher on April 10, 1963, off the coast of New England, the first loss of an American nuclear submarine, caused the Navy to reevaluate its training and development of DSRV's (deep submergence rescue vehicles).
 All 129 crew on board went down with the ship.

 The next step in the evolution of the nuclear submarine, the advent of the submarine launched nuclear missiles, also came in the early 1960s with submarines carrying the Polaris missile.
 These Polaris subs had a strike range of nearly 2,500 miles and launched while submerged.
-In the mid-1960s a further step was made in the development of long-range antisubmarine missiles launched from torpedo tubes.
+In the mid-1960s, a further step was made in the development of long-range antisubmarine missiles launched from torpedo tubes.

 By 1988, the United States had 132 submarines in operation, including attack and ballistic missile submarines.
-The range of maneuver on these submarines reactors provided propulsion for approximately 400,000 miles without refueling the nuclear core.
+The range of maneuver on these submarine reactors provided propulsion for approximately 400,000 miles without refueling the nuclear core.
 Conversely, the arms race of the Cold War built the Soviet navy to an estimated 120 nuclear submarines; 48 of these equipped with cruise missiles, the remainder with guided antisubmarine missiles.

-Since the fall of the Soviet Union there are presently 18 ballistic nuclear submarines in the U.S. Navy.
+Since the fall of the Soviet Union, there are presently 18 ballistic nuclear submarines in the U.S. Navy.
 These "boomers" remain a lethal leg of the United States nuclear triad, due to their mobility and stealth.
-All 18 submarines are of the Ohio-class, armed with long range ballistic missiles containing 3,500 nuclear warheads.
+All 18 submarines are of the Ohio class, armed with long-range ballistic missiles containing 3,500 nuclear warheads.

-Cruises normally last six months and the days are filled with missile drills and simulated strike operations to keep the crews at a high state of operational readiness.
+Cruises normally last six months, and the days are filled with missile drills and simulated strike operations to keep the crews at a high state of operational readiness.
 This operational tempo does not slack while in port.
 Stringent inspections of the port facilities, as well as the crews and sub, take place at least every 18 months in order to ensure they are capable of carrying out their assigned nuclear functions.

-Since 1990 the U.S. submarine fleet has shrunk by 40 percent.
-There are 56 fast attack subs, down from a high of 103 and 18 boomers, down from 36.
+Since 1990, the U.S. submarine fleet has shrunk by 40%.
+There are 56 fast-attack subs, down from a high of 103, and 18 boomers, down from 36.

 With further reductions on the sub fleet projected, the total number of Tridents will drop to 14 by 2003.

-Factions in the Navy argue that these cuts have gone too deep and while the submarine fleet has been bled white in force reduction cutbacks, the amount of time the remaining boats spend on attack, espionage and reconnaissance missions has doubled.
+Factions in the Navy argue that these cuts have gone too deep, and while the submarine fleet has been bled white in force reduction cutbacks, the amount of time the remaining boats spend on attack, espionage and reconnaissance missions has doubled.

 With fewer and fewer Russian submarines prowling the seas, there are still more than 600 submarines down in the briny depths.
-Many of these are flagged under the navies of potential belligerents such as China, North Korea and Iran.
+Many of these are flagged under the navies of potential belligerents, such as China, North Korea and Iran.

-Another stop-gap measure involves the conversion of four Tridents from ballistic-missile submarines into cruise-missile boats.
+Another stopgap measure involves the conversion of four Tridents from ballistic-missile submarines into cruise-missile boats.
 These converted Tridents could support special operations by serving as "mother ships" for up to 66 SEALs and their mini-submarines, used in intelligence gathering and raids.